mehulagg/gitlab/doc/integration/saml.md

 ## Request signing (optional)

 Another optional configuration is to sign SAML authentication requests.
-GitLab SAML Requests uses the SAML redirect binding so this is not necessary, unlike the SAML POST binding where signing is required to prevent intermediaries tampering with the requests.
+GitLab SAML Requests use the SAML redirect binding, so this isn't necessary (unlike the SAML POST binding, where signing is required to prevent intermediaries from tampering with the requests).

-In order to sign, you need to create a private key and public certificate pair for your GitLab instance to use for SAML.
+To sign, you need to create a private key and public certificate pair for your GitLab instance to use for SAML.
 The settings for signing can be set in the `security` section of the configuration.

 For example: